michelin/ns4kafka/README.md

 #### Managed Kafka Clusters

-Managed clusters are the clusters where Ns4Kafka namespaces are deployed, and Kafka resources are managed.
+Managed clusters are clusters where Ns4Kafka namespaces are applied and Kafka resources are managed.

-You can configure your managed clusters with the following properties:
+Two types of cluster providers are supported:

+- Self-managed
+- Confluent Cloud

 ```yaml
 ns4kafka: